 So many options!
 Today is at leisure for independent exploration, shopping or relaxing.
 Go to the beach, take an optional excursion to the scenic Winelands or take the plunge with a thrilling great white shark cage diving excursion.
 You may also use your free time to visit Robben Island and see where Nelson Mandela spent nearly two decades in captivity.

 Say farewell to Cape Town and board a morning flight to King Shaka International Airport on the Kwazulu-Natal North Coast, just outside the bustling port city of Durban.
 Our first stop is Westbrooke, a pretty beachside village where you can stroll golden sands along the Indian Ocean.
 We’ll continue north through cane fields and timber plantations to Zululand, home to one of the most famous of African tribal peoples.
 Our hotel tonight is set near the Hluhluwe–Imfolozi Park, the oldest proclaimed nature reserve in Africa and best known for saving the white rhinoceros from extinction….

-A scenic drive takes us to the tiny Kingdom of eSwatini.
-Formerly Swaziland, eSwatini was recently renamed to mark its 50th anniversary of independence.
+This morning, we cross the border into the independent Kingdom of eSwatini.
+(No visa required for USA and Canadian passport holders).
 You’ll have the chance to shop for unique African souvenirs and see basket weavers in action at the colorful local markets.
-B Lugogo Sun (or similar)

 eSwatini/Kruger National ParkSwaziland